 Whole person assessment

 We also want to know who you are outside the classroom.
 Our students are diversely talented and find ways to contribute outside of academia, whether it’s through sports, the arts, community service, employment or student government.
 We want to know you’ll do more than just attend your classes.
 We want you getting involved across campus and in the community.

-We place great value on your essays and letters of recommendation, as well as your record of extracurricular activities.
+We value your essays and letters of recommendation, as well as your extracurricular activities.
 This helps us learn how you can make a difference during your time at DU.